jamescherti/buffer-terminator.el/README.md

 The **buffer-terminator** Emacs package *automatically and safely kills buffers*, ensuring a clean and efficient workspace while *enhancing the performance of Emacs* by reducing open buffers, which minimizes active modes, timers, processes...

+Beyond performance, *buffer-terminator* provides other benefits.
+For instance, if you occasionally need to close annoying or unused buffers, *buffer-terminator* can handle this automatically, eliminating the need for manual intervention.
+(The default configuration is suitable for most users.
+However, the *buffer-terminator* package is highly customizable.
+You can define specific rules for retaining or terminating buffers by modifying the `buffer-terminator-rules-alist` with your preferred set of rules.)

 Activating `(buffer-terminator-mode)` safely terminates all buffers that have been inactive for longer than the duration specified by `buffer-terminator-inactivity-timeout` (default: 30 minutes).
 It checks every `buffer-terminator-interval` (default: 10 minutes) to determine if a buffer should be terminated.

 The following buffers are not terminated by default: